We are resolute in our pursuit of helping you discover Happy Tomorrows!

 The most pleasant time in Illinois is September, June and May.
 Annual rain precipitation of Illinois is 39.2 Inches.
 Illinois residents experience 19.9 days of snowfall annually.
 Overall, Illinois falls on 23rd position in terms of weather parameter.

 Illinois has a quite a rich American history.
-The percentage of English speaker in Illinois is 80.8%.
+The percentage of English speaker in Texas is 80.8%.
 The remaining population 9.2% speak different other languages throughout the state.

 The population of Illinois is 12,569,321 in total.
 The state has experienced a population growth of -0.41% with the living cost being lower than the US average.